Maysam-Yazdanpanahi/Maysam-Yazdanpanahi/README.md

 - 👋 Hi, I’m @Maysam-Yazdanpanahi
 - 👀 I’m interested in forex prediction techniques specially using Artifical Intelligence
-- 🌱 I’m currently learning python
+- 🌱 I’m interested in learning and studying
-- 💞️ I’m looking to collaborate on forex prediction using AI and preferably python
+- 💞️ I’m looking to collaborate on forex prediction techniques using AI and preferably python
 - 📫 How to reach me : using maysamyazdanpanahi@yahoo.com or call me or send messages to +989122735738

 <!---